axeon-software/Babylon_Runtime/docs/tutorials.md

     );
 ```

-Do we want also set camera position & rotation at spawn ?
+Do you want also set camera FOV, position & rotation at spawn ?
 No problem:

 ```javascript
     _r.launch(